Kiyoshika/roll-of-chaos/README.md

 Obtain high level weapons, armor and spells from boss drops at elite versions of dungeons.

 Find secret bosses around the world to obtain legendary items.

-**The game has permanent death, so if you die in a dungeon, you lose your character.**

 It’s up to the player to make their own endgame - reach level 50?
 Collect every unique?
 Kill every boss?
 Clear every dungeon?
 Make the weirdest build possible?
 It’s your choice!